mehdipourfar/webp-server/README.md

   They are up to you.
 You can limit combinations of widths and heights or qualities that you will accept from the client in webp-server configuration and by doing that you will narrow down the type of accepted requests for generating images.
 In case of serving requests from the cache, powered by `fasthttp`, `webp-server` can be blazingly fast.

 * ### Can web clients upload images to webp-server and send the `image_id` to web server?
   It is strongly recommended not to do this and also not share your webp-server token with frontend application for security reasons.
 Frontend should upload image to backend, backend should upload it to wepb-server and store the returning `image_id` in database.

+* ### What is the advantage of using `webp-server` instead of similar projects?
+  It is simple and minimal and has been created to work along the backend applications for serving images of websites in webp format.

 ## Installation
 [bimg](https://github.com/h2non/bimg) is a golang program which communicates with libvips through C bindings.
 Since `webp-server`